kandarpa02/Nami/README.md

 ---

-Ran the training for 200 epochs and `Nami` showed very stable looses troughout the training and especially in the later epochs and that is because of `tanh(x * a)` in the positive and `a * sin(x * w) / b` in the negative domain.
+Ran the training for 200 epochs and `Nami` showed very stable losses troughout the training and especially in the later epochs and that is because of `tanh(x * a)` in the positive and `a * sin(x * w) / b` in the negative domain.
 It has learnable parameters `w`, `a`, `b`, which demand longer runs to learn deeper and complex information from the data.

 - `w` is responsible for maintaining the wave-length, the smaller it is the smoother the gradients are.

-- `a` regulates the spikes of the waves, high waves can capture deeper information, but if it keeps rising it will cause overfitting, then `b` comes into the picture.
+- `a` regulates the spikes of the waves, high waves can capture deeper information, but if it rises too much, it may cause overfitting — that’s where `b` comes into the picture.

-- `b` tackles overfitting by supressing `a`'s dominance, and increses generalization.
+- `b` tackles overfitting by supressing `a`'s dominance, and increases generalization.

 <img src="media/nami_equation.png" alt="nami eq" width="75%">